msvalina/msvalina.github.io/content/behavior-and-environment.rst

 This is a story about role of environment in our behavior.
 It's written through my personal journey.
 Lot of it can be `looked like and is bragging`_.
 **Hope is though, that you will get some useful info out of it.**
+There is one more little story in here.
+One about my overcoming of developmental trauma.
+Which I will expand in full later, here are just glimpses.
 For other then geeks to understand this article here are crude definitions of technologies.
 They are all free and open source technologies: